lbs1022/gen711-811/labs/lab2.md

 ## Lab 2 (02/02/24)

 For this lab, we will:
-- On windows, use putty to connect to RON to change your password
+- On windows, use putty to connect to RON to change your password (so that you can connect with vscode later)
 - Install the 'remote-SSH' extension in visual studio code (vscode) (only do if you did not do this)
 - Use vscode to connect (ssh) to the UNH teaching HPC (RON)
 - Clone the gen711-811 github in your home directory on RON

 ### Windows (open putty and connect with ssh)
 Username example: jtm1171@ron.sr.unh.edu
-Password example: jtm1171zfG!1
+Password example: jtm1171uM!z$

 ### Set up remote-ssh so that you can connect to RON through vscode [see here](https://code.visualstudio.com/docs/remote/ssh).
 1. Open up vscode and click the 'building blocks' icon on the left hand side of vscode